Find Grad Schools

 37 Yearly Graduations

 University of Connecticut is the 7th most popular school in the nation for students seeking a graduate certificate in education.
 Each year, around 27,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $15,030 per year, while in-state graduate students, on average, pay $17,532 per year.
-The education program at University of Connecticut awarded 37 graduate certificates during the 2020-2021 school year.
-Around 8% of these students were from an underrepresented racial-ethnic group, and 78% were women.
+The average in-state tuition for full-time undergraduates is $15,672 per year, while in-state graduate students, on average, pay $18,174 per year.
+During the most recent year for which we have data, 37 people received their graduate certificate in education from UCONN.
+Of these students, 64% were women and 9% were members of underrepresented racial-ethnic groups.

 #7